-CHAPTER 1: WHYIS THIS INQ
+CHAPTER 1: WHY IS THIS INQUIRY IMPORTANT?

 State government business licensing affects most Western Australian businesses and workers.
-Excluding vehicle registrations and driver's licences, there are about 2 million state government business licences currently on issue The State has more than 700 different business licensing schemes, and around one in every five pieces of Western Australian legislation covers at least one licensing scheme.1 licensing is just one type of regulation that the state government applies to businesses and individuals.
-Other types of regulation include legislative requirements that apply generally (for example, road rules), and government endorsed standards, codes of conduct, guidance notes and policies.
+Excluding vehicle registrations and driver's licences, there are about 2 million state government business licences currently on issue.
+The State has more than 700 different business licensing schemes, and around one in every five pieces of Western Australian legislation covers at least one licensing scheme.

 The ERA has defined a 'state government business licence' as a requirement arising from state government legislation that is characterised by notification, approval, standards and enforcement.
-This definition is broad and include licences, registrations, notification authorisations, accreditations, permits, approvals and certifications.
-Business
+This definition is broad and includes licences, registrations, notifications, authorisations, accreditations, permits, approvals and certifications.
+Business licensing is just one type of regulation that the state government applies to businesses and individuals.
+Other types of regulation include legislative requirements that apply generally (for example, road rules), and government endorsed standards, codes of conduct, guidance notes and policies.